jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/what-does-a-devsecops-engineer-do/index.md

 prospective DevSecOps engineers would benefit a lot from [taking secure coding courses](https://www.techtarget.com/searchsecurity/tip/What-it-takes-to-be-a-DevSecOps-engineer).

-Yet another step is to become certified.
+Yet another step
+to get fit for the role of DevSecOps engineer is to become certified.
 We'll get to a list of certifications in a moment.
 A prospective DevSecOps engineer should first think of training and acquiring knowledge.